KeepsItCrypt0/PulseStrategy/README.md

 • Built with OpenZeppelin’s audited libraries, reentrancy protection, and event logging, PulseStrategy ensures safety and visibility.
 View functions (e.g., getVPLSBackingRatio) provide real-time insights into reserves and backing.

-# The PulseStrategy Vision

-PulseStrategy is the blockchain equivalent of MicroStrategy’s $50.6 billion Bitcoin accumulation, reimagined for PULSECHAIN.

-By expanding PLSTR supply at market premiums to acquire more VPLS, and repeating, PulseStrategy creates a self-reinforcing cycle that grows PLSTR value, increases bridge TVL and helps power PulseChain’s validator network.

-It’s a bold strategy to capture market enthusiasm, reinvest in core assets, promote PulseChain to eth users, and drive cross-chain innovation.

 # PULSESTRATEGY'S xBOND ON PULSECHAIN